 How will the teacher (and I) know if my child is learning these five skills?

 Your child’s teacher should be measuring how well your child is learning each of the five key reading skills.
 Ask your child’s teacher how these skills are being measured and where your child is performing compared to grade-level goals.
 You should receive information about your child’s progress about three times each year.

-Dynamic Indicators of Basic Early Literacy Skills (DIBELS) is an example of one valid and reliable schoolwide assessment system to monitor progress in the early grades.
+Dynamic Indicators of Basic Early Literacy Skills DIBELS is an example of one reliable schoolwide assessment system to monitor progress in the early grades.